Kubson98/Kubson98/README.md

 ### Hi there, I'm Kuba 👋

 ## I'm a Junior iOS Developer!
-- ✔ 🌱 I’m currently looking for my first job 💪
+- ✔ 🌱 I’m currently working for AppUnite 💪
 - ✔ 🥅 2020 Goals: Get a job in which I will increase my skills and work on interesting projects

 ### Contact me: